UCL/ucl_software_carpentry/installation/install.md

 ### Python 2.7 ###

-The easiest option is to register with [Enthought Scientific Computing](https://www2.enthought.com/licenses/academic) using you UCL e-mail address.
+The easiest option is to register with [Enthought Scientific Computing](https://www2.enthought.com/licenses/academic) using your UCL e-mail address.

 Then follow the instructions in the e-mail they send you.
-Goto the "repository login"/installers, then download and install the OSX install package.
+Navigate to repository-login/installers, then download and install the OSX install package.
 If you use this route, you can ignore the distribute \& pip section.

+Alternative, you can download *Python* from python.org:

 If you have a newer Mac, i.e. one from the last few years, you should download